-- Real world of work experience, learn valuable transferable skills you will need to reach your career goals after you graduate.
+o Real world of work experience, learn valuable transferable skills applicable for career goals post-graduation.